gulpinhenry/code-quiz/README.md

   - [Questions](#questions)

 ## About the Project
  A mini JavaScript-themed quiz designed to experiment with utilizing Web APIs in JavaScript to apply in HTML and CSS.
+In this project I learn to traverse the DOM and make changes to HTML and CSS using JavaScript.

  ![Screencapture]() //insert ss here